-Palmer was only one of a number of players to move between the two clubs in that era.
-Also in the Oldham team for this fixture was defender Earl Barrett, a future England international who had been signed from City.
+Palmer was only one of a number of players to move between the two clubs in that era, generally in the same direction.
+Also in the Oldham team for this fixture was defender Earl Barrett, a future England international who had been signed for a nominal fee from City.
 Paul Warhurst, later a Premier League player with Sheffield Wednesday, Blackburn and Bolton, was soon to make the same move.
-Others to represent both clubs included the Futcher twins, Paul and Ron, Kenny Clements, Tony Henry, Rick Holden, Paul Moulden, Neil Pointon and Steve Redmond.
-The Latics were managed by Joe Royle, a former Manchester City player, assisted by his ex-Maine Road team-mate, Willie Donachie.
-Royle’s predecessor, Jimmy Frizzell, spent 22 years at Oldham as player and later manager; after his sacking in June 1982, he was assistant to Billy McNeill at Manchester City, before a spell in charge during the 1986-87 season.
+Others to represent both clubs between the late 1970s and early 90s included the Futcher twins, Paul and Ron; Darren Beckford, Mark Brennan, Kenny Clements, Tony Henry, Rick Holden, Richard Jobson, Ged Keegan, Paul Moulden, Mark Ward, Neil Pointon and Steve Redmond – who lined up for the home team in August 1988.

 While City gained promotion under Mel Machin at the end of the 1988-89 season, Oldham’s best years were about to begin, with impressive cup runs followed by the Second Division Championship in 1990-91.
 They spent three seasons in the top division and became founder members of the Premier League along the way.
 Royle, the manager who had taken Oldham Athletic back to the top flight after an absence of 68 years, left the club in 1994 to take over at Everton, where he won the 1995 FA Cup.
 He then became manager at Manchester City in 1998, before they slipped to the Third Division.
 The last league meeting between the two teams took place in March 1999, with Oldham again winning at Maine Road, 2-1.
 Their only competitive encounter in the twenty-first century was an FA Cup tie at Boundary Park in 2005, when then-third tier Oldham won a famous 1-0 victory over top-division City, with a goal from Scott Vernon.

 Oldham were not the only neighbour who enjoyed playing Manchester City during their lean years.
-Stockport County, recently restored to the Conference, achieved some notable successes when the two clubs met in the late 90s and early 2000s.
+Stockport County, recently restored to the Football League, achieved some notable successes when the two clubs met in the late 90s and early 2000s.
 After their first-ever competitive victory over City at Edgeley Park in November 1997, they won a televised fixture at Maine Road two years later.
 The last meeting between the sides, also at Edgeley Park in March 2002, was won by the home side with two late John Hardiker goals.
 They have since headed in different directions.